ggoedde/language_models/README.md

 ### Data
 Television show scripts, e.g. Seinfeld, which are long running and have consistent characters.
 As stated above, this is still a very small text corpus relative to that used in most language models.
 This is supplemented with:
--word embeddings initialized with GLoVe word vectors
+-word embeddings initialized with GloVe word vectors
 -pretraining on larger (related) text corpus, e.g. other characters in the TV show, movie scripts, etc.

 All data is stored in the 'data/' folder.
 Seinfeld scripts are stored in an SQL database.
 The data is preprocessed and train/test text files were created using preprocessing.py.
 GloVe vectors have not been uploaded to Github.
 If you wish to run the model with GloVe vectors, please create a new folder 'data/glove/' and download the 'glove.6B.zip' file located here https://nlp.stanford.edu/projects/glove/